hossam-elshabory/Quick-SQL/README.md

 ## 🏁 Getting Started <a name = "getting_started"></a>

 ### 🔽 Prerequisites
-The SQL engine used throughout the examples is **MySQL**, you can follow this tutorial on how to download it [HERE](https://www.javatpoint.com/how-to-install-mysql#:~:text=Step%201%3A%20Go%20to%20the,community%20server%2C%20which%20you%20want.)
+The SQL engine used throughout the examples is **MySQL**, you can follow this tutorial on how to download it [HERE.](https://www.javatpoint.com/how-to-install-mysql#:~:text=Step%201%3A%20Go%20to%20the,community%20server%2C%20which%20you%20want.)

 ### 🧱 Setting up databases
-After installing **MySQL** on your machine, run these scripts to create the databases schemas used in the tutorials [HERE]()
+After installing **MySQL** on your machine, run these scripts to create the databases schemas used in the tutorials [HERE.](https://github.com/hossam-elshabory/Quick-SQL-For-Data/tree/main/Scripts)

 # 🔰 Tutorials